Ukraine

 Description of the mission

-In the midst of a humanitarian situation that has created needs at all levels for the population, Première Urgence Internationale‘s strategy has been to develop an integrated approach combining health, mental health, access to water, sanitation and hygiene in health facilities.
-Première Urgence Internationale‘s support ranges from direct assistance to the beneficiaries (free access to medicines) to more structural assistance to the health and social system (supply of medical equipment, for example).
+Première Urgence Internationale has been operational since 2015 in the Donetsk region, on both sides of the contact line.
+Faced with a humanitarian situation that has resulted in multi-sectoral needs for the populations, Première Urgence Internationale has developed an integrated approach combining health, mental health, access to water, hygiene and sanitation in health infrastructures.
+Thus, Première Urgence Internationale has directly supported beneficiaries (free access to medicines) and the health and social system of this region (provision of medical equipment).

 Premiere Urgence Internationale in action

-- extending operations in other areas affected by the war in Ukraine,
+- the extension of operations to other areas affected by the war in Ukraine,